shivam005/Important-Notes/3-LinkedList.md

 ```
 ### Insert at the end of the doubly linked list
+Traverse the list and go at the end and put the new element node there in the next node.
+Also add the last node in the previous node of last element node.
 ```
 public  Node insertAtEnd(int data){
         Node newNode= new Node(data);